 The addition is located at the rear of the property and is setback initially 15 feet from the historic façade, which the proposed project deconstructs and reconstructs.
-There is total fabric loss in all other locations, including the rear and side walls.
-The setback does not meet the minimum standard of 20 feet from the front wall of the historic building.
+However, there is a total loss of fabric in all other locations, including the rear and side walls.

 - 2. Scale, massing, and height - 2.1 Design the addition to complement the scale and massing of the historic building. - 2.2 Design the addition to appear subordinate to the historic building. - 2.3 Minimize the appearance of the addition from the primary street(s).
 The historic building's overall shape as viewed from the opposite side of the primary street must appear relatively unaltered. - 2.4 Additions are subject to a 20' setback.
 They may be cantilevered 5' towards the front wall, but may not extend closer than 15' behind the front wall.
-The cantilevered portion must begin above the historic building's roof: - a.
+The cantilevered portion must begin above the historic building's roof: a.
 At least 2 times the height of the historic building, for buildings that are one or two stories high. - b.
-At least 1 time the height of the historic building, for buildings that are more than two stories high. - 2.5 Match floor-to-floor heights as closely as possible with an adjacent historic building, if extant.
+At least 1 time the height of the historic building, for buildings that are more than two stories high.

+- 2.5 Match floor-to-floor heights as closely as possible with an adjacent historic building, if extant.